United States: Culture and society

 Under the First Amendment to the Constitution, the United States is considered to have the strongest protections of free speech of any country.
 Flag desecration, hate speech, blasphemy, and lese majesty are all forms of protected expression.
 A 2016 Pew Research Center poll found that Americans were the most supportive of free expression of any polity measured.
 Additionally, they are the "most supportive of freedom of the press and the right to use the Internet without government censorship".
 The U.S. is a socially progressive country with permissive attitudes surrounding human sexuality.
 LGBTQ rights in the United States are among the most advanced by global standards.

 The American Dream, or the perception that Americans enjoy high levels of social mobility, plays a key role in attracting immigrants.
 Whether this perception is accurate has been a topic of debate.
 While mainstream culture holds that the United States is a classless society, scholars identify significant differences between the country's social classes, affecting socialization, language, and values.
 Americans tend to greatly value socioeconomic achievement, but being ordinary or average is promoted by some as a noble condition as well.

 The National Foundation on the Arts and the Humanities is an agency of the United States federal government that was established in 1965 with the purpose to "develop and promote a broadly conceived national policy of support for the humanities and the arts in the United States, and for institutions which preserve the cultural heritage of the United States."
-It is composed of four sub-agencies: